MAY 23, 2020

 ** If you’re planning to ride this event and know you can bring along someone to help out, you may email us in advance of signing up and we’ll give you a coupon code to use during registration for an instant 20% off.
 By helping at the event, the volunteer you bring earns an entry to a future single day event for only $25.
 If the volunteer is a non-rider then YOU can have the entry.
 So you get two nice deals: An instant discount for promising to bring a volunteer, and a $25 entry fee for your next event.

 Holiday Inn Palmdale, 38630 5th St. West in Palmdale (Palmdale Blvd. exit off the 14 freeway), (661) 947-8055.
-When you make your reservation tell them you’re with Planet Ultra to get the rate of $119 per night (plus taxes) or use this link to book online.
+When you make your reservation tell them you’re with Planet Ultra to get the rate of $TBD per night (plus taxes).
 Rate includes $20 voucher for post-ride dinner (5pm-10pm Saturday night) and buffet breakfast.
 If you finish after 10pm, or aren’t hungry for dinner, you may use the voucher for a made-to-order breakfast Sunday morning.
 The Holiday Inn is nice and clean and the staff is very friendly.
 They have a heated swimming pool, hot tub, work-out room, wireless access and coffee maker in your room.
 Yes, there are surrounding hotels which are less expensive – but most of them are total dives.

 Friday night from 8-8:30pm and Saturday morning from 4:30-5am – in the Holiday Inn lobby.
 Please don’t be late.
 We need to start the ride ON TIME!